 Perhaps the most visible item to the community distributed by OCRRA is the blue bin, which is a 14-gallon curbside recycling container.
 These bins are given to residents in OCRRA's service area at no charge.
 The 33 municipalities that are part of OCRRA's program house a supply of blue bins at their individual highway department facilities or town clerk's offices.
 This allows residents to have easy access to blue bins when needed.
-In addition, OCRRA keeps blue bins at many of its own facilities for users and hosts numerous "blue bin giveaways" at local grocery stores throughout the County.
+In addition, OCRRA keeps blue bins at many of its own facilities for users and hosts "blue bin giveaways" throughout the County.

-In 2009, OCRRA invested over \$500,000 to purchase 120,000 news blue bins for the community.
+In 2012 & 2013, OCRRA invested over \$400,000 to purchase 80,000 new blue bins for the community.
 Each year, thousands are given to residents that need a replacement bin, need additional bins to handle more recycling or are receiving a bin for the first time.
-There is still a small supply of blue bins left from the 2009 purchase; OCRRA plans to purchase more in 2012.
 OCRRA's curbside recycling program has been tremendously successful, capturing approximately 40,000 tons of material each year.
 A portion of this success can be attributed to residents' easy access to free recycling containers.